-Declare the hot key sequence, or a Port Direct address that will cause the KVM switch to link with the required host system.
+Declare the hot key sequence, or Port Direct address that will cause the KVM switch to link with the required host system.
+Port Direct addresses must be entered within square brackets.
 See Hotkey sequences and Port Direct for details.

 A list of valid hotkey codes are given in Appendix 8.